 FORCE MAJEURE

 8.1 Notice of Force Majeure.
-In the event either party is rendered unable, wholly or in part, by Force Majeure to carry out its obligations under this Agreement, except payment of money or gas then due, it is agreed that upon such party giving notice and reasonably full particulars of such Force Majeure in writing or by facsimile transmission to the other within a reasonable time after the occurrence of the cause relied upon, then the obligations of the party giving such notice, insofar as it is affected by such Force Majeure, shall be suspended during the continuance of any inability so caused, but for no longer period, provided such cause shall be remedied with all reasonable dispatch; provided, however, that no event of Force Majeure shall relieve Customer of its obligation to pay the Annual Demand Charge or the Monthly Fuel Gas Payable.
+In the event either party is rendered unable, wholly or in part, by Force Majeure to carry out its obligations under this Agreement, except payment of money or Fuel Gas then due, it is agreed that upon such party giving notice and reasonably full particulars of such Force Majeure in writing or by facsimile transmission to the other within a reasonable time after the occurrence of the cause relied upon, then the obligations of the party giving such notice, insofar as it is affected by such Force Majeure, shall be suspended during the continuance of any inability so caused, but for no longer period, provided such cause shall be remedied with all reasonable dispatch; provided, however, that no event of Force Majeure shall relieve Customer of its obligation to pay the Annual Demand Charge or the Monthly Fuel Gas Payable.

 8.2 Strikes and Lockouts.
 It is understood and agreed that the settlement of strikes or lockouts shall be entirely within the discretion of the party having the difficulty and that the above requirement that any Force Majeure shall be remedied with all reasonable dispatch shall not require the settlement of strikes or lockouts of acceding to the demands of an opposing party when such course is inadvisable in the discretion of the party having the difficulty.